 Hundreds of child abuse files found on police killer Dezi Freeman's devices

-- ▪Hundreds of child abuse material files were found on Dezi Freeman's devices following a search warrant executed at his home.
+- ▪Hundreds of files of child abuse material were discovered on Freeman's devices after the shooting.

-- ▪Freeman shot and killed two Victoria Police officers, Neal Thompson and Vadim de Waart-Hottart, during the raid before fleeing into the bush.
+- ▪Freeman shot and killed officers Neal Thompson and Vadim de Waart-Hottart during the raid on his property.

 Opening excerpt (first ~120 words) tap to expand